Tel: +44 (0) 1924 2000 6970b George Street Wakefield West Yorkshire WF1 1DL

 We hope that you will find this section full of useful information, contacts and things that are going on, whether you are an artist, collector, gallery, magazine editor, a student or simply just love glass and are interested in learning more about what is available.

-An article written by Richard Morrell about his work.
-Written March 2012.
+An article written by Nora Gaston about her work.
+Written Febuary 2013.
 Download.

 Marvin Lipofsky, one of the great pioneers of the international studio glass movement, has died.
 A controversial and often cantankerous figure, he was totally dedicated to promoting glass as a sculptural medium and to recording and documenting its development over the past 50 years.

 Marvin stirred passions.
 One either loved or hated the man, or both.
 His caustic tongue and acerbic wit drew extreme reactions and yet on occasion when he chose, he could be an utterly charming and persuasive crusader in his single-minded commitment to the glass art cause.

 As one of Harvey Littleton’s first group of students, he, along with the likes of Sam Herman, Fritz Dreisbach and Dale Chihuly, left the University of Wisconsin in the mid 60’s, a time of great ferment and excitement in the crafts, to spread the word.
 Glass had arrived, and anyone (with the vision and will) could now use this previously inaccessible material.
 Marvin soon established an excellent studio at the University of California, Berkley, the second in the country which was where I first met him, while teaching ceramics at the nearby Davis campus.

 His teaching philosophy seemed to be based on harsh critique, and the dictum that if a student ‘couldn’t stand the heat, he or she should get out of the hot-shop’.
 Nevertheless, there are many who adored him, and who will for ever be grateful for his tuition and mentorship.
 Despite his irascibility, Marvin had a huge impact of glass art.